dennermiguez/Time-series-analysis-and-models/README.md

-# Time-series-analysis-and-models
+# Time series analysis and models
-The projects in this repositoy consists of time series analysis of various kind of data and models built with the intent to better predict the data
+The projects in this repositoy consists of time series analysis of various kind of data.
+ARIMAX models and other types of time series modelling will be constructed with the intent of better fitting and predicting each individual series.